Amherst anticipates increase in land values as part of countywide reassessment

-Amherst County residents who own property should expect to receive notices of updated real estate values as part of a countywide reassessment.
+Amherst County residents who own property have recently received notices of updated real estate values as part of a countywide reassessment.

 Notices of the newly established values were scheduled to be mailed Oct.
 4, according to County Administrator Dean Rodgers’ report to the Amherst County Board of Supervisors at its Oct.
 1 meeting.
 The new real estate values take effect Jan.
 1.